 \section{Experiments on Real Data}

 We next evaluated \Mf\ on three real data sets with varying manifold structure, sample sizes and classification goals.
-In each dataset, there is the notion of either a 1D\footnote{Experiments can be found at \url{https://github.com/adam2392/morf-demo}} or 2D\footnote{Experiments can be found at \url{https://github.com/neurodata/SPORF/tree/structured/Python}} manifold on which we have \textit{a priori} knowledge of feature locality, time and images respectively.
+In each dataset, there is the notion of either a 1D or 2D manifold on which we have \textit{a priori} knowledge of feature locality, time and images respectively.
 We compare results against a suite of classification algorithms as before.